-This article focuses only on low-risk yield farming strategies on audited DeFi protocols, using established, collateralised stablecoins (such as USDC, USDT, USD1 and USDS).
+This article focuses on low-risk yield farming strategies on audited DeFi protocols, using established, collateralised stablecoins (such as USDC, USDT, USD1 and USDS).
 We do not cover synthetic or algorithmic stablecoins, or complex high risk DeFi strategies.
-Our goal here is to explore safer ways to earn attractive yields from stablecoins, far above traditional bank savings account APYs.
+Our goal here is to explore safer ways to earn attractive yields from stablecoins that can beat traditional bank saving returns.

 Best Stablecoin Yields From Multi Asset LPs

 You can earn yields from stablecoins by providing them to a decentralised exchange (DEX) liquidity pool (LP) that gives you a share of transaction fees and rewards.
-Using stablecoin LPs avoids the risk of impermanent loss that can occur with volatile assets.
+Using stablecoin LPs minimises the risk of impermanent loss that can occur with more volatile assets.
 Our top picks are:

 - Deposit USDT & USDC or use “Zap In” to swap single asset into the DEX liquidity pool.
 Manually claim LP rewards and swap to re-invest into the pool for compounding.